kolostring/fioc/README.md

 const service = DIManager.getContainer().resolve(ApiServiceToken);
 ```

-## Consumers/Use Cases/Services
+## Factories

-Let's call **Consumers** to all functions, classes or values that have dependencies to interfaces or other consumers.
-The most common use is for **Use Cases** in business logic.
-For example, a use case might be to get some data from a repository.
+Let's call **Factories** to all functions that based on parameters (dependencies) "constructs" a value, instance or function.
+The most common use is for **Use Cases** in business logic, a function that depends on Services or repositories.

-To build a consumer:
+How to build a compatible factory:

-- Start by defining a factory.
+- Start by defining a simple function, which will be the factory.
 - the token with the return type of the factory.
-- Register the consumer with its dependencies into the container.

 ```ts
 import { ApiServiceToken } from "./interfaces/ApiService";